-The European Journal of Cancer (EJC) is an international comprehensive oncology journal which publishes original research, editorial comments, review articles and news on basic and preclinical research, translational oncology, clinical oncology (medical, paediatric, radiation, surgical), and on cancer epidemiology and prevention.
+The European Journal of Cancer (EJC) is an international multidisciplinary oncology journal, which publishes original research, reviews, and editorial comments on basic and preclinical cancer research, translational oncology, clinical oncology - including medical oncology, paediatric oncology, radiation oncology, and surgical oncology, and cancer epidemiology and prevention.

 Original research articles: Original research articles have a limit of 2,500 words and no more than 40 references.
 Authors are asked to provide a structured abstract of no more than 250 words and a list of keywords.